telerik/kendo-react-dropdowns/docs/dropdownlist/api.md

 #### show `Boolean`*(default: false)*

-The visibility state of the component's popup.
+The visibility state of the DropDownList popup.